-- time out - loss of recess - lunch detention - completion of a Student Behavior Reflection Form - parent/guardian and/or principal notification - parent/teacher/student/principal conference
+- time out

+- loss of recess

+- lunch detention

+- completion of a Student Behavior Reflection Form

+- parent/guardian notification by teacher

+- parent/guardian notification by principal

+- parent/teacher/student conference

 Action Taken for Major Infractions:

 Major infractions will be dealt with immediately.
 These behaviors include, but are not limited to: fighting; violence; endangering other students or staff; deliberate destruction or defacing of property; use of unacceptable language including swearing, vulgar, threatening, or otherwise inappropriate language orally or in writing; threats of any nature; theft; possession of any dangerous substance, including weapons or illegal substances; possession of inappropriate material; and harassment, intimidation, menacing, or bullying of any kind.
 Such infractions may result in any of the following: